-MARIN (Maritime Research Institute Netherlands) is based in Wageningen, with 370 staff working daily in advanced hydrodynamics and nautical expertise.
+MARIN (Maritime Research Institute Netherlands) is based in Wageningen, with around 400 staff working daily in advanced hydrodynamics and nautical expertise.
 MARIN was founded in 1932.

 Shell is a global group of energy and petrochemical companies with an average of 92,000 employees in more than 70 countries.
 They use advanced technologies and take an innovative approach to help build a sustainable energy future.